CaliStyle/trailpack-proxy-engine/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-Proxy Engine is a modern backend scaffold for progressive web applications.
-Built on the flexibility and speed ofenvironments](http://trailsjs.io) as a backend framework.
+Proxy Engine is a modern backend scaffold for online applications.
+Built on the flexibility and speed of [trails.js](http://trailsjs.io) as a backend framework.

-This node.js system is an event management system and loader engine made for plugins from your friends at [Cali Style](https://cali-style.com).
+This node.js system is an event management engine made for plugins.
+Supported with love by your friends at [Cali Style](https://cali-style.com).

 The goals of Proxy Engine is to be a free form scaffold that focuses on modern enterprise grade applications and testability.
-It marshals three main features:
+It marshals four main features:
-- Events (Publish, Subscribe, ReTry)
+- Events (Publish, Subscribe, Re Try)
 - Tasks
 - Cron Jobs
+- Error management

-And seeds that functionality to all of it's trailpacks so they can be used together easily.
+It seeds that functionality to all of it's trailpacks so they can be used together easily.

-Currently in the Proxy Cart ecosystem and actively maintained by Cali Style:
+Currently in the Proxy Cart ecosystem and actively maintained by Cali Style: *WIP is a Work In Progress
+- [Proxy-Sequelize](https://github.com/calistyle/trailpack-proxy-sequelize) The default ORM for all Proxy Engine Apps.
 - [Proxy-Router](https://github.com/calistyle/trailpack-proxy-router) The Content Router with built in AAA Testing (WIP)
 - [Proxy-Cart](https://github.com/calistyle/trailpack-proxy-cart) A robust eCommerce Backend
   * [Proxy-Cart-Countries](https://github.com/calistyle/trailpack-proxy-cart-countries) Default Tax Rate Provider and Shipping Zones validator.